Irritable?

 And burnout is a beast.

-With the state of the world right now – COVID, political drama, back to school, holidays, work stress – shit starts to pile up, and more and more people are experiencing burnout.
+With the state of the world right now – COVID, political drama, back to school, holidays, work stress – it all starts to pile up, and more and more people are experiencing burnout.

-YOU HAVE THE POWER TO CONTROL YOUR BURNOUT.
+YOU HAVE THE POWER TO CHANGE THE SITUATION AND OVERCOME YOUR BURNOUT.

-Iโm gonna give you some tools for your toolbox, some tips and tricks thatโll help you combat burnout and maintain your immune health, which is key to avoiding a total physical breakdown.
+I’m going to give you my favorite tools for your toolbox – the tips and tricks that will help you combat burnout and maintain your immune health, which is key to avoiding a total physical breakdown

 Burnout can generally be categorized into four main areas: work, physical, relationship, and parental burnout.
-You may experience symptoms in one area, or even all areas, AND THATโS OK.
-It makes you human to feel burnt out ๐คทโโ๏ธ.
+You may experience symptoms in one area, or even all areas, AND THAT’S OK.
+It makes you human to feel burnt out.
+And know that you can change the situation with the right tools and support.
+That’s what this blog post is all about!

-Did you find yourself fitting into one of those boxes up there โ๐ป?
+Do you find yourself fitting into any of those boxes?

 Maybe more than one box?